4 Things to Know About Marine Piling

 The various types of piles include timber, concrete, composite, or steel.

 The process of marine piling is complex and requires various components.
-Obviously we require piles, a piling barge, and the equipment to install the piles into the seabed which as mentioned above there are many methods to do so including drilling, jetting and hammering.
+Obviously we require piles, a piling barge, and the equipment to install the piles into the seabed, and as mentioned above, there are many methods to do so, including drilling, jetting, and hammering.

 At Micks Marine, we rely on our marine piling for our piled pontoons, which are the most robust of all pontoon solutions.
-Our piling barge enables us to install Insitu piles however we can arrange installation of concrete or steel piles also.
+Our piling barge enables us to install insitu piles; however, we can arrange the installation of concrete or steel piles also.

 As you can see from the considerations above, many natural elements create force and movement in a marine environment.
 Thus, in order to create a stable and sturdy foundation, such factors must be overcome.